Essential Principles and Practices in X-ray Photoelectron Spectroscopy: Quantification

 \section{Quantification}

-\textbf{Homogeneous samples.} For a calibrated instrument (!\,8) and the given density of incident X-rays $I_\mathrm{X\text{-}ray}$, the photoelectron intensity of peak (peak area) of core level CL of element A measured at the emission angle $\vartheta$ is given by \cite{Briggs1990}
+\textbf{Homogeneous samples.} For a calibrated instrument (!\,\excep{calibtrf}) and a given density of incident X-rays $I_\mathrm{X\text{-}ray}$, the photoelectron intensity of the peak (peak area) of a core level CL of an element A measured at the emission angle $\vartheta$ is given by \cite{Briggs1990,Chambers2024}

-This intensity is proportional to depth distribution of concentration $n_\mathrm{A}\left(z\right)$ of element A in the sample and photoemission cross section $\sigma_\mathrm{CL}$ of CL of A; the angular photoemission asymmetry term $L_\mathrm{CL}$ is the same for all elements and lines if the spectrometer is the “magic angle geometry” (!\,9).
-Assuming a homogenous distribution of all elements in the sample $n_\mathrm{A}\left(z\right)=const$, and removing the terms that are the same for all elements, we obtain set of relative intensities $I_\mathrm{CL}^\mathrm{homogeneous}=n_\mathrm{A}\lambda_\mathrm{i}$, which are subsequently rearranged and normalized over all elements to yield the relative atomic concentrations \cite{Greczynski2023}
+This intensity is proportional to the concentration depth distribution $n_\mathrm{A}\left(z\right)$ of element A in the sample and to the photoemission cross section $\sigma_\mathrm{CL}$ of CL of A; the angular photoemission asymmetry term $L_\mathrm{CL}$ is the same for all elements and energy levels if the spectrometer is in the “magic angle geometry” (!\,\excep{magicA}).
+Assuming a homogeneous distribution of all elements in the sample $n_\mathrm{A}\left(z\right)=const$, and removing the terms that are the same for all elements, we obtain a set of relative intensities $I_\mathrm{CL}^\mathrm{homogeneous}=n_\mathrm{A}\sigma_\mathrm{CL}\lambda_\mathrm{i}$, which are subsequently rearranged and normalized over all elements to yield the relative atomic concentrations \cite{Greczynski2023}

-The term $\sigma_\mathrm{CL}\lambda_\mathrm{i}$ is often referred to as sensitivity factor.
-While the process is straightforward, several critical considerations are necessary to obtain accurate information \cite{Shard2020}; typically, the absolute precision is 4–-15\,\% \cite{Brundle2020} but the changes down to 1\,\% can be detected between the samples \cite{Shard2020}.
-Equation (5) is provided by most software tools, but the validity of the crucial assumption of a homogeneous sample remain the responsibility of the researchers.
+The term $\sigma_\mathrm{CL}\lambda_\mathrm{i}$ is often referred to as the sensitivity factor.
+While the process is straightforward, several critical considerations are necessary to obtain accurate information; \cite{Shard2020} typically, the absolute precision is 4–-15\,\%, \cite{Brundle2020} but the changes as small as 1\,\% can be detected between samples. \cite{Shard2020} Equation (5) is provided by most software tools, but the validity of the crucial assumption of a homogeneous sample remains the responsibility of the researchers.

-\textbf{Inhomogeneous samples.} Equation (4) can be used to derive the formulas for determining layer thickness \cite{Powell2020}.
-Considerable effort has been devoted to developing methodologies for determining the depth distribution of elements $n_\mathrm{A}\left(z\right)$ in the sample from a series of spectra taken at distinct angles \cite{Herrera-Gomez2023}, but this never resulted in a universal tool.
+\textbf{Inhomogeneous samples.} Equation (4) can be used to derive the formulas for determining layer thickness. \cite{Powell2020} Considerable effort has been devoted to developing methodologies for determining the depth distribution of elements $n_\mathrm{A}\left(z\right)$ in the sample from a series of spectra taken at distinct angles, \cite{Herrera-Gomez2023} but this has never resulted in a universal tool.

-When XPS is combined with an ion beam, a depth profile of elements can be obtained \cite{Shard2024}, however, since the ion beam alters most of the probed volume, information about the chemical environment is typically lost \cite{Greczynski2022}.
+When XPS is combined with an ion beam, a depth profile of elements can be obtained; \cite{Shard2024} however, since the ion beam alters most of the probed volume, information about the chemical environment is typically lost. \cite{Greczynski2022}